mediamicroservices/mm/README.md

 ## mediamicroservices functions and instructions for use ##

-For all microservices, the structure of the command looks like this:  [microservice] -options [input], where the microservice is the particular command you want to execute (for example, checksumpackage), options are any non-default choices that the script may contain, and the input is the package, directory, or file that you are working with.
-A few of the microservices may also ask you to specify a directory, which would follow -options within the structure of the command.
+For all microservices, the structure of the command looks like this:
+[microservice] -options [input]
+the microservice is the particular command you want to execute (for example, checksumpackage)
+options are any non-default choices that the script may contain
+the input is the package, directory, or file that you are working with

 Across all mediamicroservices, you can always receive the usage information by typing the microservice and -h.
-Your command will look like ths: [microservice] -h.
+Your command will look like this: [microservice] -h.

 makepodcast, makebroadcast, makeflv, make prores, makeresourcespace, makeyoutube, and makedvd also share the following options:

 * if you want to specify a directory for the file to be delivered to, use the -d option, and follow -d with the directory path.
 Your command will look like this: [microservice] -d [directory/path] [input].
 This option delivers a copy of the resulting file to a specific location, in addition to the default OUTPUTDIR.
 * if you want to specify a directory for the file to be written directly to, use option o.
 Your command will look like this: [microservice] -o [directory/path] [input].
 * if you want to run makebroadcast in "dry-run" mode, which means that the commands will be shown in the terminal but not run, use option n.
-Your command will look like this: [microservice] -n [input].
+Your command will look like this: [makebroadcast] -n [input].
 * if you want to send email notifications about the delivery of a file, and you set the email variables, you can use option e or E. option e will send an email about the delivery but only if -d is also used.
 Your command will look like this: [microservice] -d [directory/path] -e [input].
 If you want to send an email about the process outcomes, use E. Your command will look like this: [microservice] -E [input].

 To view the specific ffmpeg encoding options for each file, view the sourcecode of the microservice directly on GitHub or using a text editor on your computer.

+####aipupgrade
+* this script takes an archival information package created by earlier versions of ingestfile and removes the submissionDocumentation directory, removes DS__Store files, logs the package type to the capture log if there is none, and creates new technical metadata files that overwrite previously created metadata files.

-#### barcodeinterpret ####
+#### barcodeinterpret
 * barcodeinterpret works with xdcamingest to gather metadata about an XDCam disk by scanning the barcode on the disk case. this script is no longer in use and development is not supported.

 #### blackatends ####